diyjac/SDC-P3/README.md

 Use Behavioral Cloning to train a CNN model to drive a car in a simulator.

+## WARNING!
+PLEASE NOTE!
+**It appears this model is not based on NVIDIA CNN after all, and is something completely different.
+We are still trying to figure out why it works.
+In addition, there maybe additional tuning that can be done to reduce the parameter size to even smaller than 147148 and still be able to drive the car in the Udacity simulator.
+If you copy this model, please let us know so we can obtain information on how well it performs in your implementation.
+I will update this Github repository additional details as time allows.**

 ## 1. Network Structure

 Our final CNN is based on NVIDIA's CNN - Paper:  https://arxiv.org/pdf/1604.07316v1.pdf.
 Before finalizing on this architecture, we experimented with a model from the Keras lab, and Comma.ai's model from: https://github.com/commaai/research.
 The problem with both of these models is that they have too many model parameters and the hidden layers weights are much too large to be scalable.
 The following table shows the size of the weights from save h5 files: